 This is the foremost step that you should take to fix the blue screen of death error.
 If you are facing BSOD, one of the possible reasons could be viruses.
 Viruses and malware can corrupt your data and cause this error.
-Run a full scan on your system for virus and malware using good anti-virus software.
+Run a full scan on your Windows 10 PC for virus and malware using good anti-virus software.
 You can also use Windows Defender for this purpose if you are not using some other anti-virus software.
 Also, sometimes your Antivirus is inefficient against a certain type of malware, so in that case, it is always a good idea to run Malwarebytes Anti-malware to remove any malware from the system completely.

 What were you doing when BSOD occurred?